 - The Public Accounts Directorate (DGFiP) of the French Ministry of Finance supplies data on the general government sector. - The Banque de France's Balance of Payments Directorate (DBdP) provides data on the rest of the world.
-The DBdP is also responsible for managing the securities databases4, and provides the DSMF with details of all securities issued and held by resident sectors. - The Banque de France's Accounts Directorate provides details of all transactions carried out by the central bank itself. - INSEE's Annual Business Statistics Programme (ESANE) provides a certain amount of data on non-financial corporations and financial auxiliaries.
+The DBdP is also responsible for managing the granular securities databases5 and the collection of reports of cross-border transactions of financial intermediaries6, and provides respectively the DSMF with details of the securities issued and held by resident sectors and the financial derivatives. - The Banque de France's Accounts Directorate provides details of all transactions carried out by the central bank itself. - INSEE's Annual Business Statistics Programme (ESANE) provides a certain amount of data on non-financial corporations and financial auxiliaries.